Caregiver for Children and Adults with Special Needs

 See attachment on original job posting

-ADDITIONAL INFORMATION: * Must provide own transportation-may use own vehicle or other method of transportation selected by the employee.
+ADDITIONAL INFORMATION: * Must provide a personal vehicle-employer reasonably expects driving to be one of the job functions.
 The following documents are NOT required at time of application, but will be required if offered employment: •Department of Justice/FBI/CACI fingerprint clearance •Tuberculosis clearance •Physical/lift test/drug screen clearance •Official transcripts

-ADDITIONAL INFORMATION: * Must provide own transportation-may use own vehicle or other method of transportation selected by the employee.
+ADDITIONAL INFORMATION: * Must provide a personal vehicle-employer reasonably expects driving to be one of the job functions.
 The following documents are NOT required at time of application, but will be required if offered employment: •Department of Justice/FBI/CACI fingerprint clearance •Tuberculosis clearance •Physical/lift test/drug screen clearance •Official transcripts

 Comments and Other Information